 Access Information

-The festival is based around Bristol’s Harbourside.
-Surfaces are a mix of hard-standing, permanent roads (including cobbles), and grass in Queen Square.
-There are steps and kerbs see the festival site map below for more details.
+The festival takes place across different locations around Bristol’s Harbourside.
+Surfaces are a mix of hard-standing, permanent roads (including cobbles), and grass in College Green and Queen Square.
+There are steps and kerbs - 2025 festival site map will follow for more details.

 Toilets